-Although, there are issues to be considered.
-Example, a golf course is a large property.
-Soil classifications and exposures vary from point to point.
-Several soil moisture sensors will be needed to more accurately analyze water requirements.
+Since a golf course is a large property and soil classifications and exposures will vary from point to point, several soil moisture sensors will be needed to accurately analyze water requirements.

 3. Distribution Uniformity

-The nozzles for the Rain Bird sprinklers make it easier to have a higher Distribution Uniformity (DU).
-Poor uniformity means excess irrigation to cover dry spots in the sprinkler pattern.
-Thus over watering larger areas to get enough water to the smaller dry spots.
+Rain Bird sprinkler nozzles make it easier to provide a good Distribution Uniformity (DU).
+Poor uniformity means excess irrigation to cover dry spots in the sprinkler pattern, and thus over-watering happens.
 Scott advises the following:

 - Uniformity is important to reduce the amount of water applied and the amount of time it takes to apply it.
-Every hour of system run-time means power costs and wear for your pumps.
+Every hour of system run-time means power costs and wear and tear on your pumps.

 - High DU is accomplished by spacing the sprinklers within their sweet spot for each available nozzle and operating them at the optimum pressure.